 So, give it a try.
 Put “The Power of Errors to Make Thinking Visible” on the agenda of your next professional conversation.
-To prepare, create a mind map of your error solving process.
-Share it with your peers and ask them to create a mind map of their error solving processes.
+To prepare, create a mind map (similar to the chart above or in a format of your choosing) of your error solving process.
+Share it with your peers and ask them to create a full body mind map of their error solving processes.
 The formats and content of each mind map will vary and will open up lively discussions about what it can look like, sound like, and feel like to notice and solve an error.

 Next, take it to your classroom.
 When you stumble over a word, miscalculate an algorithm, or fail to demonstrate an effective pirouette, share the “error experience” with your students.

 Then, ask the students to do the same thing.